 The goal of TCM is to regulate the patient’s Qi and Blood which in turn may bring about a regular menstrual cycle.
 A Pilot Study performed in 2016 as well as a review of Acupuncture and Women’s Health both showed Acupuncture had a positive effect on participants’ menstrual health, fertility awareness and overall well-being.
 More in-depth studies are needed though for conclusive results.

 Your ‘Essence’ as its called in TCM is the driving force behind everything in our bodies.
 This reservoir (which we are born with) naturally declines with age, the better we look after it, the healthier we age.
 This decline in essence is how TCM explains decreasing egg quality in women or such conditions as premature menopause.
 In a way this is similar to how Western Medicine describes a woman’s eggs being as old as she is in age, so obviously the older you are, the less likely your body is able to mature a good quality egg.

 In Vitro Fertilisation and Assisted Reproduction

-This is the process whereby the woman is given hormones to regulate her cycle artificially, then gives injections to stimulate egg development at the correct times.
+This is the process whereby the woman is given hormones to regulate her cycle artificially, she is given injections to stimulate egg development at the correct times.
 The eggs are then collected, graded and externally fertilised.
 The best egg is then implanted back in to the uterus and hopefully a pregnancy occurs.
 The current success rates for IVF in women under the age of 38 is approximately 30%.

 Can Acupuncture Help?

 One area where Acupuncture can assist is with stress relief.
 Trying to fall pregnant is one of the most stressful experiences a couple can go through.
 The longer it goes on, the worse you feel.
-Acupuncture can help relieve stress to help you cope through this difficult journey.
+Acupuncture has been shown to relieve stress to help women cope with this difficult journey.

 If you would like to discuss this or any other health concerns, feel free to call the clinic on 9796 2388